 No good story contains only happy moments.
 Think about any good story you have heard.
 It is not all fame, success, and happiness.
 A good story also contains mistakes, wrong turns, and disappointment.

 Resist the temptation only to highlight your successes; everyone knows that no one is perfect, and to claim otherwise risks creating more suspicion than admiration.
 Instead, be open with your setbacks and describe how you overcame them.
-This will make you easier to relate to and more credible and likeable.
+This will make you easier to relate to and more credible and likable.
 Strive to create a narrative in your brand story to align with your target audience’s values and show what your company is doing to achieve your common goal.

 How to get people interested in your brand story